fullstack-hy2020/fullstack-hy2020.github.io/src/content/11/en/part11b.md

 ![e2e tests](../../images/11/9.png)

-End to end -tests are nice since they give us confidence that software works from end users perspective.
-The price we have to pay is the decreased speed.
-Now executing the whole workflow takes much longer.
+End to end -tests are nice since they give us confidence that software works from end user's perspective.
+The price we have to pay is the slower feedback time.
+Now executing the whole workflow takes quite much longer.

 </div>